DUI Accidents

 Dram Shop Liability

-Under Florida’s dram shop laws, victims may also hold bars and restaurants accountable if they serve alcohol to:
+Under Florida’s dram shop law, injured people can hold bars or restaurants liable if those businesses serve alcohol to:

-• A person they know is “habitually addicted” to alcohol.
+• A person known to be “habitually addicted” to alcohol

 Why Choose Kemp Law?

-Kemp Law has earned a reputation as one of Florida’s most trusted personal injury firms, combining results-driven representation with unparalleled client care.
+Kemp Law has earned a reputation as one of Florida’s most trusted personal injury firms, providing results-driven advocacy and exceptional client service.

 What Sets Us Apart:

-• Award-Winning Attorneys: Our legal team is recognized among the top 1% of lawyers nationwide as members of the Multi-Million Dollar Advocates Forum.
+• Award-Winning Attorneys: Our team includes members of the Multi-Million Dollar Advocates Forum, representing the top 1% nationwide.

-• Proven Results: Kemp Law has successfully recovered millions for accident victims across Florida.
+• Proven Results: Kemp Law has secured millions for injury victims throughout Florida.

-• Contingency Fee Promise: You never pay upfront.
-We only get paid if we win your case.
+• Contingency Fee Promise: You pay nothing up front.
+We only receive payment if we recover compensation for you.

-When you choose Kemp Law, you’re choosing a legal team that is deeply committed to protecting your rights and helping you move forward.
+When you choose Kemp Law, you choose a trusted advocate who is dedicated to your rights and well-being.

 Contact Kemp Law for a Free Consultation

-With us in your corner, you don’t have to face the aftermath of a drunk driving accident alone.
-Trust us to fight for the compensation and closure you deserve.
-If you or a loved one has been injured by a drunk driver, don’t wait to seek legal help.
-The Florida Drunk Driving Accident Attorneys at Kemp Law are here to guide you every step of the way, ensuring justice is served and your future is secure.
+With us in your corner, you do not have to face the aftermath of a drunk driving accident alone.
+You can trust us to pursue the compensation and closure you need.
+If you or someone you care about was injured by a drunk driver, do not wait to speak with an attorney.
+The drunk driving accident lawyers at Kemp Law in Florida will guide you every step of the way and help you protect your future.

 Call us today at (727) 788-6792 or contact us online to schedule your free consultation.